When is it too late for an abortion, what then?

 Medical costs for prenatal and pediatric care can be high.
 This is especially true if your child is born with medical issues.
 It’s critical that you get prenatal care to help ensure a healthy pregnancy and child.
 Research Medicaid in your state.
 It’s a program funded by both state and federal government that covers medical costs for the needy.
 You can also research low cost insurance policies offered through the Affordable Care Act.

 You should also check out Children’s Health Insurance Program to find out if you and your family qualifies for this coverage.

 Affordable Housing and Shelters

 Housing is generally the largest living expense for most people.
-Finding affordable housing can be challenging and there aren’t many resources available for those in need.
+Finding affordable housing can be challenging.
 Start with your local public housing authority.
 Again, remember that waiting lists can be several years long, especially if you live in a large city.
 If you’re willing to move to a smaller city, you might find that their waiting lists aren’t as long.
 If you are homeless, research local homeless shelters on this directory.
 For women who are homeless due to domestic violence, you should visit thehotline.org for a listing of resources.

 Too late for an Abortion and Considering Adoption

 Many women who aren’t prepared to parent choose adoption.
 This is true regardless of their financial situation.
 If you’ve discovered you’re pregnant and it’s too late for an abortion in your state, adoption may be the right choice for you.
 Here are some important considerations as you think about adoption: